Steven Leath: Personal life

 Leath and his wife have two sons, Eric and Scott.

-An Instrument-rated pilot, Leath damaged a Cirrus SR-22 in 2016 owned by Iowa State while landing in gusty conditions in Bloomington, IL.
+An Instrument-rated pilot, Leath damaged a Cirrus SR-22 in 2016 owned by Iowa State while landing in what he claimed were gusty conditions in Bloomington, IL.
 The ensuing controversy about the use of school property for personal travel, and the fact that the school paid for the damage, led to Leath publicly declaring that he would no longer fly state-owned aircraft.